aridhia/fair-api-beta-utilities/README.md

 FAIR data services uses the OAuth2 framework for authentication and authorisation.
 All API calls require an API authorisation token, obtained as an authenticated user of the FAIR data service.

-> This is likely to change soon but for the beta programme, the API uses the same authorisation token as the web user interface, and subject to the same expiry.

-**Option 1** Via the browser developer tools.
-Each browser is different (see below).
-The token is held in **Session Storage**, under the key `msal.idtoken`.

-To access the developer tools:

-- On [Firefox](https://developer.mozilla.org/en-US/docs/Tools), you can toggle tools using Control+Shift+I on Windows or Command+Shift+I on macos.
-- On [Chrome](https://developers.google.com/web/tools/chrome-devtools/), you can toggle tools using Command+Option+C (macos) or Control+Shift+C (Windows, Linux, Chrome OS).
-Look for "Session Storage" in the "Application" tab.

-**Option 2** (coming soon!)
-Via the FAIR web interface: Click the drop down menu top-right of the screen with your name on it, select the "About" option.
+A temporary API token can be obtained via the FAIR web interface: Click the drop down menu top-right of the screen with your name on it, select the "About" option.
 The token will be displayed in the pop up dialogue.
-Copy the key to clipboard.
+Copy the key to clipboard using the button provided.

 The authorisation token is a [JWT](https://jwt.io/) token which is a long encrypted string and will look something like (this example has been redacted):
 ```
 eyJ0eXAiOiJKV1QiLCJhbGciOiJSUzI1NiIsImtpZ...iFYQ84MQt0euCX9Gncb9YHBOAviRdlVTf0LmFkb9ZM3N-5B-0e4helQ4j99HAlcTqZKbK0iscsvQiYRbnxctYjz242cUb6hKZ_sGL5Suol1YE4NuWF6esOs9iWdM1GsjIYVfNpuw
 ```
 When copying the token, make sure the whole token is copied, with no spaces.
 If you have a problem with the token, refresh the web browser and try again.

 In the examples below, we assume that a valid token is in the user's environment, as well an API endpoint.
 For example in a bash terminal, set the environment property: